John Lednicky, PhD

 Current Research Interests

-- Avian influenza virus H5N1 and other influenza viruses (human and animal): detection, isolation, and genetic analysis
+- Influenza viruses (human and animal): detection, isolation, and genetic analyses

 - Live agent bioaerosol inhalation studies

 - Respiratory viruses

 - Molecular and classical diagnostic virology (human and animal)